 The streets running south off Commercial Road, between Cannon Street Road and Watney Street, were (from west to east), Rampart [formerly Little Turner], Richard, Jane, Anthony, Fenton, Buross, Hungerford, Planet [for a time Star] and Devonshire Streets.

 Richard Street's short remnant now forms the entrance to Mulberry School for Girls [left].

 Jane Street ran from Lower Chapman Street to Commercial Road; right

 are two images from the 1950s.
 (Again, now it is only a few yards long, with no houses).
 In 1958 much of the street was subject

 Part III of the 1957 Housing Act (to which there were objections - a few of the houses had been well-maintained).
 Here are Rachelle Marks' memories of growing up in the street until the family was rehoused in 1951.

-from Commercial Road [where a few yards survive - this section was
+from Commercial Road (where a few yards survive) through to Cable

 Street.
 In 1885, the single death attributed to typhus was at

 Anthony Street (General Register Office).
 Here is the list of

 traders in the street from the 1921 London Street Directory: